RobTillaart/PulseDivider/README.md

 when it would be interrupt driven.

-As the library is generic it will always be slower than a dedicated divide strategy and definitly slower than dedicated hardware.
+As the library is generic it will always be slower than a dedicated divide strategy and definitely slower than dedicated hardware.

 Not being interrupt driven is by choice to keep the (first versions of) the library portable over different boards.
 There is therefore no optimization done for any board.